polydawn/repeatr/README.md

 ---------------------

 First, [get Repeatr](http://repeatr.io/install).
-Or, if you'd prefer to build from source, follow the [dev build docs](doc/dev/building-repeatr.md).
+Or, if you'd prefer to build from source, follow the [build instructions](doc/dev/building-repeatr.md).

 Then, try out the demo script in this repo: `demo.sh` covers a bunch of basic functions and has formulas you can fork to start your own projects.